-The Branch's financial instruments consist mainly of deposits with banks, short term investments, accounts receivable and payable, and investments in a unlisted company.
+The Branch's financial instruments consist mainly of deposits with banks, short term investments, accounts receivable and payable, and investments in an unlisted company.
+The Branch does not have any derivative instruments at 30 June 2015.

 i.
 Terms, Conditions and Accounting Policies